 BC is also home to hundreds of organic farms which purchase over $7.6 million dollars worth of organic and ecological seed annually, accounting for 27% of the national market.
-Increasing consumer demand for organic produce is growing the need to produce more organic seed for farmers.
-As farmers look to scale up seed production from the garden scale to the farm scale, many opportunities for research and market development have arisen.
-Research areas around organic seed include regional adaptation and climate change mitigation, variety selection, economic viability, crop breeding for organic systems, appropriate-scale seed processing techniques, regulatory impacts on seed production, seed quality assurance, and community engagement through participatory research.
+Increasing consumer demand for organic produce is driving farmer demand for increased quantity and quality of organic seed.
+As seed growers seek to shift production from garden scale to farm scale, research and market development opportunities have arisen, including: regional adaptation and climate change mitigation, variety selection, economic viability, crop breeding for organic systems, appropriate-scale seed processing techniques, regulatory impacts on seed production, seed quality assurance, and community engagement through participatory research.

-The UBC Farm has engaged in organic seed research through the UBC Farm Seed Hub and the BC Seed Trials - a participatory research collaboration with FarmFolk CityFolk and farmers throughout BC to identify the best varieties for seed production in BC.
-Kwantlen Polytechnic University is also participating in the BC Seed Trials and has developed a seed lab for further research and testing of seed.
-The BC Eco Seed Co-op, established in 2014, is helping seed growers get their seed to market and providing training and mentorship opportunities.
-Together with organic farmers, these groups are leading the way in organic seed research in BC.
+The UBC Farm is engaged in organic seed research through the UBC Farm Seed Hub and the Canadian Organic Vegetable Improvement Project (CANOVI), a participatory research collaboration with the Canada-wide Bauta Family Initiative on Canadian Seed Security, regional partner FarmFolk CityFolk, and farmers throughout Canada.
+CANOVI seeks to identify and develop vegetable varieties that excel in and increase resilience of Canadian organic farming systems.
+Kwantlen Polytechnic University is a CANOVI participant, and their seed lab facilitates further research and quality testing of seed.
+The University of the Fraser Valley is collaborating in a CANOVI red carrot breeding project.
+The BC Eco Seed Co-op, established in 2014, helps seed growers get their seed to market and provides training and mentorship opportunities.
+Together with organic farmers, these groups are leading the way in BC organic seed research.